 Here is the official law, here is frequently asked questions about the law, and the following is a summary in our own words:

-- A service dog must be leashed, behave appropriately in all circumstances (thunder, noisy crowds, other dogs), and the dog must be specifically trained with a task (such as a guide dog that leads a person who is blind across the street).
+- A Service Dog must be leashed, behave appropriately in all circumstances (thunder, noisy crowds, around other dogs), and the dog must be specifically trained with a task (such as a guide dog that leads a person who is blind across the street).

 If you want more detail, here is our complete explanation of the rules and regulations.